- How It Works

 For additional treatment, an effluent filter is placed inside the outlet baffle.
 This can be a fine plastic mesh screen with slots or a bristle style filter similar to a large bristle brush.
-The filter prevents solids which are larger than the open area of the filter from leaving the tank.
-Also, bacteria can grow on the surface of the filter bristles further cleaning the effluent as it exits the tank.
+The filter prevents solids which are larger than the open area of the filter from leaving the septic tank.
+Also, bacteria can grow on the surface of the filter bristles further cleaning the effluent as it exits the tank to the drain field.

 The Septic System Owners Manual

 |Nobody plans for the expense of having septic tank problems.
 Whether your septic system is new or failing, this manual is a must read for any homeowner.|

 Understand the causes and discover the solutions to your septic system and septic tank problems.